location-iq/locationiq-objc-client/docs/OAISearchApi.md

 //[apiConfig setApiKeyPrefix:@"Bearer" forApiKeyIdentifier:@"key"];

-NSString* q = Empire state building; // Address to geocode NSString* format = json; // Format to geocode.
+NSString* q = "Empire state building"; // Address to geocode NSString* format = "json"; // Format to geocode.
 Only JSON supported for SDKs NSNumber* normalizecity = 1; // For responses with no city value in the address section, the next available element in this order - city_district, locality, town, borough, municipality, village, hamlet, quarter, neighbourhood - from the address section will be normalized to city.
 Defaults to 1 for SDKs.
 NSNumber* addressdetails = 1; // Include a breakdown of the address into elements.
-Defaults to 0. (optional) NSString* viewbox = -132.84908,47.69382,-70.44674,30.82531; // The preferred area to find search results.
+Defaults to 0. (optional) NSString* viewbox = "-132.84908,47.69382,-70.44674,30.82531"; // The preferred area to find search results.
 To restrict results to those within the viewbox, use along with the bounded option. (optional)
 NSNumber* bounded = 1; // Restrict the results to only items contained with the viewbox (optional) NSNumber* limit = 10; // Limit the number of returned results.
-Default is 10. (optional) (default to @10) NSString* acceptLanguage = en; // Preferred language order for showing search results, overrides the value specified in the Accept-Language HTTP header.
+Default is 10. (optional) (default to @10) NSString* acceptLanguage = "en"; // Preferred language order for showing search results, overrides the value specified in the Accept-Language HTTP header.
 Defaults to en.
 To use native language for the response when available, use accept-language=native (optional)
-NSString* countrycodes = US; // Limit search to a list of countries. (optional) NSNumber* namedetails = 1; // Include a list of alternative names in the results.
+NSString* countrycodes = "us"; // Limit search to a list of countries. (optional) NSNumber* namedetails = 1; // Include a list of alternative names in the results.
 These may include language variants, references, operator and brand. (optional)
 NSNumber* dedupe = 1; // Sometimes you have several objects in OSM identifying the same place or object in reality.
 The simplest case is a street being split in many different OSM ways due to different characteristics.
 Nominatim will attempt to detect such duplicates and only return one match; this is controlled by the dedupe parameter which defaults to 1.
 Since the limit is, for reasons of efficiency, enforced before and not after de-duplicating, it is possible that de-duplicating leaves you with less results than requested. (optional)
 NSNumber* extratags = 0; // Include additional information in the result if available, e.g. wikipedia link, opening hours. (optional)